bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 If you use anything besides a standard pubkey script in an output, peers and miners using the default Bitcoin Core settings will neither accept, broadcast, nor mine your transaction.
 When you try to broadcast your transaction to a peer running the default settings, you will receive an error.

-If you create a redeem script, hash it, and use the hash in a P2SH output, the `network <../devguide/p2p_network.html>`__ sees only the hash, so it will accept the output as valid no matter what the redeem script says.
+If you create a redeem script, hash it, and use the hash in a P2SH output, the |network| sees only the hash, so it will accept the output as valid no matter what the redeem script says.
 This allows payment to non-standard scripts, and as of Bitcoin Core 0.11, almost all valid redeem scripts can be spent.
 The exception is scripts that use unassigned `NOP opcodes <https://en.bitcoin.it/wiki/Script#Reserved_words>`__; these opcodes are reserved for future soft forks and can only be relayed or mined by nodes that don’t follow the standard mempool policy.

-Note: standard transactions are designed to protect and help the `network <../devguide/p2p_network.html>`__, not prevent you from making mistakes.
+Note: standard transactions are designed to protect and help the |network|, not prevent you from making mistakes.
 It’s easy to create standard transactions which make the satoshis sent to them unspendable.

 As of `Bitcoin Core 0.9.3 <https://bitcoin.org/en/release/v0.9.3>`__, standard transactions must also meet the following conditions: